 Wax Furniture Finish:

-The furniture wax I use is a paste-like solid.
-Its water-based formula is unique to Dixie Belle Paint Company and allows for custom color tinting.
-Most other brands are oil-based, some of which have liquid wax formulas.
+The furniture wax I use is a paste-like.
+Most brands are oil-based, some of which have liquid wax formulas.
 Wax does act as a protective layer for furniture paint and can be buffed to a beautiful low sheen.

 A few features of wax, and ways I like to use it on my painting projects are: